AMD Radeon RX 6500 XT Selling at 35% Below MSRP in Germany

 PC enthusiasts and gamers might not be that interested in the AMD Radeon RX 6500 XT due to its panning by reviewers.
 We reviewed the XFX RX 6500 XT QICK 210 and were disappointed at the MSRP and the fact that previous budget GPUs could easily outgun this new 4GB kid on the block.

-Four days ago we reported on some welcome price reductions for GeForce RTX 3080 models and noted that EVGA's online store was offering cards like the RTX 3080 12GB, RTX 3080 Ti at MSRPs.
-Taking a wider view, a day earlier in the week our graphics card editor noted that GPU prices had dropped another 9% in the first half of March.
-Normally this overall market view has been a monthly update, but thanks to the acceleration of price drops we thought it was worth keeping you up to date with the (good) news.
+Four days ago, we reported some welcome price reductions for GeForce RTX 3080 models and noted that EVGA's online store offered cards like the RTX 3080 12GB and RTX 3080 Ti at MSRPs.
+Taking a wider view, we also noted that GPU prices had dropped another 9% in the first half of March.
+Normally this overall market view has been a monthly update, but thanks to the accelerating rate of price drops, we thought it was worth keeping you up to date with the (good) news.